opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

-Most modern type systems allow types to have parameters (e.g., Arrow/Parquet/DuckDB decimals can be parameterized with a precision and scale at the type level instead of storing those values alongside each element); however, many older type systems (e.g., PostgreSQL, SQLite) only have the opportunity to store a type name or identifier.
+Most modern type systems allow types to have parameters (e.g., Arrow/Parquet/DuckDB decimals can be parameterized with a precision and scale at the type level instead of storing those values alongside each element); however, many older type systems (e.g., PostgreSQL) only have the opportunity to store a type name or identifier.
-This requires that all information required to interpret a type lives with each element (which, depending on the type, can involve a lot of repetition).
+This requires that all information required to interpret a value lives with each element (which, depending on the type, can involve a lot of repetition).

 If the format allows, spatial data types should be parameterized with a Coordinate